rpruizc/polyglot/README.md

-# Transcriptor - Media Transcription Utilities
+# Polyglot - Media Transcription Utilities

 A collection of utilities for working with transcripts from various sources, including YouTube videos, audio files, and PDFs.